mekty2012/Deep-Learning-Theory/Physics.md

 Analytically derive bias and variance in two minimal models, linear regression and two-layer neural newtork, using statistical physics.

-### Separation of scales and a thermodynamics description of featuer learning in some CNNs
+### Separation of scales and a thermodynamics description of feature learning in some CNNs

 <https://www.arxiv.org/abs/2112.15383>